DTN Midday Grain Comments 03/17 10:47

 WHEAT:

-Wheat futures are 1 to 3 cents higher at midday with trade holding the
+Wheat futures are 9 to 13 cents lower with trade softening after early

-the KC March chart, support is the 20-day moving average at $5.21 with
+Matif wheat is weaker.
+On the KC May chart, support is the 20-day moving

 David Fiala can be reached at dfiala@futuresone.com